-Although Chrysalis formed in 1970, their pneumatic beginnings trace back to 1968, when EnviroLab members Alan Stanton and Chris Dawson collaborated with a group of scientists and artists working with the Los Angeles division of Experiments in Art and Technology (E.A.T.) on the inner theater of the Pepsi-Cola Pavilion for the 1970 World Expo in Osaka, Japan.27 Stanton and Dawson were the interim go-to experts on how to actually construct the mirrored inflatable.28 an enormous.
-90-foot diameter dome-shaped pneumatic structure comprised of Mylar29 and conceived by the artist Robert Whitman.
-Mirror Dome (1968-70) was initially prototyped at a smaller scale: donated soundstage at MGM studios in Culver City.30 According to electrical engineer and scientific journalist Nilo Lindgren, "The group [Envirolab] actually did all the work themselves, laminating boards, constructing the gore patterns and taping them together to create the hemisphere."31 Although Envirolab was able to deliver a technically resolved mirrored pneumatic dome at this smaller scale, production of the final inner-theater was turned over to G.T.
+Although Chrysalis formed in 1970, their pneumatic beginnings trace back to 1968, when EnviroLab members Alan Stanton and Chris Dawson collaborated with a group of scientists and artists working with the Los Angeles division of Experiments in Art and Technology (E.A.T.) on the inner theater of the Pepsi-Cola Pavilion for the 1970 World Expo in Osaka, Japan.
+27 Stanton and Dawson were the interim go-to experts on how to actually construct the mirrored inflatable, 28 an enormous, 90-foot diameter dome-shaped pneumatic structure comprised of Mylar29 and conceived by the artist Robert Whitman.
+Mirror Dome (1968-70) was initially prototyped at a smaller scale: two 20-foot diameter air-structure models constructed on a donated soundstage at MGM studios in Culver City.30 According to electrical engineer and scientific journalist Nilo Lindgren, "The group [Envirolab] actually did all the work themselves, laminating boards, constructing the gore patterns and taping them together to create the hemisphere."31 Although Envirolab was able to deliver a technically resolved mirrored pneumatic dome at this smaller scale, production of the final inner-theater was turned over to G.T.
 Schlajdehal-a military contractor who had recently produced PAGEOS, an inflatable satellite for NASA.32

-Although EnviroLab (Alan Stanton & Chris Dawson) & E.A.T. played a key role in producing 20-foot diameter scaled mockups of Mirror Dome (1968-70), the inner-pneumatic Mylar dome for the Pepsi-Cola Pavilion at the 1970 World Expo in Osaka, Japan final production was eventually turned over to G.T.
-Schlajdehal, a military contractor who designed inflatable satellites for NASA
+Although

+EnviroLab (Alan

+Stanton & Chris Dawson)

+& E.A.T. played a key role in

+producing 20-foot diameter

+scaled mockups of Mirror Dome

+(1968-70), the inner-pneumatic Mylar

+dome for the Pepsi-Cola Pavilion at

+the 1970 World Expo in Osaka, Japan,

+final production was eventually

+turned over to G.T.
+Schlajdehal,

+a military contractor who

+designed inflatable satellites for NASA.

-Informed by Envirolab's prototypes of the inner dome for the Pensi-Cola Pavilion in Osaka Chrysalis was commissioned to construct Myra Dome (1970), a fullscale mirrored pneumatic dome for the film Myra Breckinridge, directed by Mike Sarne.
+Informed by Envirolab's prototypes of the inner dome for the Pepsi-Cola Pavilion in Osaka, Chrysalis was commissioned to construct Myra Dome (1970), a fullscale mirrored pneumatic dome for the film Myra Breckinridge, directed by Mike Sarne.
 The psychedelic effects generated by their impeccably crafted set further demonstrated the potential for inflatables to perform both technically and culturally.

-In an attempt to prevent structural failure and to achieve optimum optical effects, the logic of the pneumatic was inner-theater at inverted: rather than being inflated, the inner-theater employed negative pressure technology (i.e., a vacuum effect).
-As Billy Klüver, head of the E.A.T. group and overseer of the pavilion's conception and actualization made and was the first use of a Melinex, negative-pressure, the realms of both technical (aerospace) and cultural (entertainair structure."33 After some trial and error tests in a blimp hanment industry) performance. gar at the Marine Corps Air Station in Santa Ana, the full-scale mockup convinced E.A.T. to move forward with its fabrication in Dodecahedron (1970), a hybrid structure comprised of a Japan.
-The final mirrored dome was inflated inside the primary pavilion structure-a 120-foot diameter faceted dome, designed by Japanese architect Tadashi Doi-whose exterior was engulfed in an artificial cloud, created by artist Fujiko Nakaya sive environment"-that dissolved the boundaries between inflatable led to yet another commission.36
+In an attempt to prevent structural failure and to achieve optimum optical effects, the logic of the pneumatic was inverted: rather than being inflated, the inner-theater employed negative pressure technology (i.e., a vacuum effect).
+As Billy Klüver, head of the E.A.T. group and overseer of the pavilion's conception and actualization recounts, "The Mirror was the largest spherical mirror ever made and was the first use of a Melinex, negative-pressure, air structure."33 After some trial and error tests in a blimp hangar at the Marine Corps Air Station in Santa Ana, the full-scale mockup convinced E.A.T. to move forward with its fabrication in Japan.
+The final mirrored dome was inflated inside the primary pavilion structure-a 120-foot diameter faceted dome, designed by Japanese architect Tadashi Doi-whose exterior was engulfed in an artificial cloud, created by artist Fujiko Nakaya and physicist Thomas Lee.
+34 The result was an immersive multimedia experience-referred to by E.A.T. as a "living responsive environment"-that dissolved the boundaries between art, architecture, and technology through multiple interventions and collaborations.35 Although Stanton and Dawson were not responsible for the final construction of the innertheater, word of their ability to technically solve the structural, material, and atmospheric logistics of the mirrored inflatable led to yet another commission.36 to key scenes in the roundly maligned film.39 Clearly borrowing from the material, structural, and technical logic of the